valleyofdoom/PC-Tuning/README.md

     ```

 - Optionally delete obsolete system restore points in the ``System Protection`` tab by typing ``sysdm.cpl`` in ``Win+R``.
 It can be disabled completely if you don't use it

+- If ``disable automatic maintenance`` was set to ``true`` in section [Merging Registry Options](#merging-registry-options), you need to manually trim your SSDs or defrag your HDDs as this is a task executed during automatic maintenance